 We hope that you feel that one of our yoga holidays is right for you but we understand that you might have questions.
 Chances are our FAQ can help you out!
-And if you don’t find the answer here, then please give Klaus Gerasch, our agent in Austria a call.
+And if you don’t find the answer here, then please contact our Austria office.
 We're a small company and we pride ourselves on our personal service.
 However, do check out our FAQs first to see if your question is already answered!

 Pilates Beginner level classes are suitable for those who have never done Pilates before or have been away from this form of exercise for some time.

 Improver level classes are for those who have a regular Pilates practice or have done a beginners course and already are familiar with the fundamentals.